 Young children learn from everything around them - the people, the environment, the atmosphere, the routine, the experiences.
-All of these elements of the Nursery make up the nursery curriculum.
-Our approach is based on curiosity and creativity, with children being at the very heart of everything that we do.
+All of these elements of the Nursery make up "the nursery curriculum".
 All aspects of children's growth and development are woven together, but it is interesting to look at the different areas of learning separately to understand how young children learn.
 The Statutory framework for the early years Foundation Stage describes the following 7 areas of learning, with 'Early Learning Goals' to be aimed for by the end of children's Reception year in school.

-The EYFS describes 3 prime areas of learning - the most important areas for all other learning.
+The EYFS describes 3 "prime areas of learning" - the most important areas for all other learning.